 Meet with your driver at your hotel.
 Private transfer to Bordeaux Airport

-Once bookings are finalized, a $50 per person Admiral Travel Booking Fee will apply.
+A $50 per person Admiral Travel Booking Fee will apply

 - Founder’s Journey will always be priced at or below published rates, but never higher.